On Dvoretzky's theorem for subspaces of $L_p$: Introduction

 As far as the dependence on $\varepsilon$ in the ``existential version" of Dvoretzky's theorem is concerned, Schechtman proved in \cite{Sch2} that one can always $(1+\varepsilon)$-embed $\ell_2^k$ in any $n$-dimensional normed space $X$ with $k \geq c\varepsilon \log n / (\log\frac{1}{\varepsilon})^2 $.
-Tikhomirov in \cite{Tik} proved that for 1-symmetric space $X$ we may have $k\geq c \log n/ \log \frac{1}{\varepsilon}$ and this was subsequently extended by Fresen in \cite{Fres} for permutation invariant spaces.
-For more detailed information on the subject, explicit statements and historical remarks the reader is consulted in the recent monograph \cite{AGM}.
+Tikhomirov in \cite{Tik} proved that for 1-symmetric space $X$ we may have $k\geq c \log n/ \log \frac{1}{\varepsilon}$ and this was subsequently extended by Fresen in \cite{Fres} for permutation invariant spaces with bounded basis constant.
+For more detailed information on the subject, explicit statements and historical remarks the reader is referred to the recent monograph \cite{AGM}.

-The purpose of this note is to study the dependence on $\varepsilon$ in Dvoretzky's theorem for finite-dimensional subspaces of $L_q, \, 2< q <\infty$.
-The case of subspaces of $L_p, \; 1\leq p < \infty$ have been previously studied in the classical article \cite{FLM} by Figiel, Lindenstrauss and V. Milman in 1977.
-The authors use V. Milman's techniques in randomized Dvoretzky from \cite{Mil}.
-They select John's position for the unit ball of the underlying space and combine the {\it cotype} property with the classical Dvoretzky-Rogers Lemma, in order to $(1+\varepsilon)$-embed $\ell_2^k$ with $k\geq c(q)\varepsilon^2 n^{2/q}$, where $c(q)>0$ depends only on $q$ (see \cite{FLM} for the details).
+The purpose of this note is to study the dependence on $\varepsilon$ and dimension in Dvoretzky's theorem for finite-dimensional subspaces of $L_q, \, 2< q <\infty$.
+The case of subspaces of $L_q, \; 1\leq q < \infty$ have been previously studied in the classical paper \cite{FLM} by Figiel, Lindenstrauss and V. Milman.